ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 forward a RESET_STREAM frame as a WT_RESET_STREAM capsule or a STREAM frame as a WT_STREAM capsule without error.

+## Datagram Size Limits

+The SETTINGS_MAX_DATAGRAM_SIZE setting provides endpoints with the means to signal any limits that might exist on the processing or onward forwarding of DATAGRAM capsules.
+An endpoint can update this setting to reflect its current understanding of the largest DATAGRAM payload that it can accept.

+An endpoint that forwards datagrams over QUIC will be constrained in what it can forward.
+Datagrams that are too large cannot be forwarded if they cause QUIC packets to exceed the path MTU for the chosen path.

+Endpoints might also choose to limit the size of datagrams either because of implementation-defined constraints, such as memory handling.

+There is a single value of SETTINGS_MAX_DATAGRAM_SIZE that applies to the entire connection.
+An endpoint that forwards datagrams over multiple different connections needs to set the value of SETTINGS_MAX_DATAGRAM_SIZE to the smallest of the values that might apply.

+The value of SETTINGS_MAX_DATAGRAM_SIZE defaults to 2<sup>62</sup>-1, implying no bound.
+The value of SETTINGS_MAX_DATAGRAM_SIZE can be updated as estimates of the path MTU that might be used for forwarding change or in reaction to requests that change where datagrams might be forwarded.

 # Examples

 An example of negotiating a WebTransport Stream on an HTTP/2 connection follows.